Estimating orthant probabilities of high dimensional Gaussian vectors with an application to set estimation: Application: efficient computation of conservative estimates

 Thus we use the estimator $\pGANMC$ to approximate $1-P_k(Q_{\rho^\prime} \subset \{\xi_x \leq t\})$.
 The use of anMC allows resolutions for the discretized Vorob'ev quantiles that seem out of reach otherwise.

 We apply Algorithm~\ref{algo:AlgoConsEst} to a two dimensional artificial test case.
 We consider as function $f$ a realization of a GRF $(\xi_x)_{x \in D}$, where $D \subset \R^2$ is the unit square.
 We consider two parametrizations for the prior covariance kernel: a tensor product Mat\'ern covariance kernel with $\nu=5/2$, variance $\sigma^2=0.5$ and range parameters $\mathbf{\theta}=[0.4,0.2]$ and a Gaussian covariance kernel with variance $\sigma^2=0.5$ and range parameters $\mathbf{\theta}=[0.2,0.4]$.
 In both cases we assume a prior constant mean function.
 We are interested in the set $\Gamma^*$ with $t=1$.
 For both cases we consider $k=15$ evaluations of $f$ at the same points chosen by Latin hypercube sampling.
 Figures~\ref{fig:ConsEstimateMatern} and~\ref{fig:ConsEstimateGauss} show the conservative estimate at level $95\%$ compared with the true excursion, the Vorob'ev expectation and the $0.95$-quantile for the Mat\'ern and the Gaussian kernel.
 The $0.95$-quantile does not guarantee that the estimate is included in the true excursion with probability $0.95$ in both examples.
 The conservative estimates instead are guaranteed to be inside the true excursion with probability $\alpha=0.95$.
 They correspond to Vorob'ev quantiles at levels $0.998$ (Mat\'ern) and $0.993$ (Gaussian).
 The conservative estimates were obtained with a $100 \times 100$ discretization of the unit square.
 Such high resolution grids lead to very high dimensional probability calculations.
 In fact, the dichotomy algorithm required $11$ computations of the probability $1-P_k(Q_{\rho^\prime} \subset \{\xi_x \leq t\})$ for each case.
 The discretization's size for $Q_\rho$ varied between $1213$ and $3201$ points in the Mat\'ern kernel case and between $1692$ and $2462$ points in the Gaussian case.
 Such high dimensional probabilities cannot be computed with the current implementation of the algorithm by Genz, however they could be computed with other Monte Carlo methods at higher computational costs.
 Instead, with the proposed method, the total computational time on a laptop with Intel Core i7 1.7GHz CPU and 8GB of RAM was equal to $365$ and $390$ seconds respectively for Mat\'ern and Gaussian kernel.
+In Supplementary Materials, Section~D, we compare the time required for conservative estimates when the core orthant probability estimate is computed with the GanMC, MET, GHK or QRSVN algorithms.